StepSisStuck/DCITP-SP-Y1-S1-ClassNotes/Front End Development (FED)/Notes/Tutorial2.md

 - Selectors also can defined based on attribute.
 For example, the following selector selects all elements with the attribute "attribute":

-`id`- Identifies an element in the document.
+id- Identifies an element in the document.
 It must be unique within the document.

 Example on how to use this element: